Guided Tours

 • Covering an area of 230 hectares, REMONDIS’ Lippe Plant is home to a wide range of innovative recycling systems – making it Europe’s largest industrial recycling centre.

-A site acting as an international role model
+A REMONDIS site acting as an international role model

-• Around 1,400 people work at the Lippe Plant – a number that is increasing all the time
+• Around 1,400 people work at REMONDIS’ Lippe Plant – a number that is increasing all the time

-• From organic material, to metal slag, all the way through to plastics: a whole range of recyclables are recovered from waste at the Lippe Plant so that they can be returned to production cycles.
-What’s more, the experts at the Lippe Plant develop patented processes so that residual materials can be transformed into new, top quality products.
+• From organic material, to metal slag, all the way through to plastics: REMONDIS recovers a whole range of recyclables from waste at its Lippe Plant so that it can return them to material cycles or supply them to industry.
+What’s more, patented processes are developed here so that residual materials can be transformed into new, top quality products.
 Like the sodium aluminate, ALUMIN, made from waste containing aluminium or the high quality binding agents produced from FGD gypsum – a waste product generated by flue gas desulphurisation systems.

 Take a virtual tour around REMONDIS’ Lippe Plant